What you’ll learn:

 What is clean eating?

 At its simplest, clean eating emphasizes whole, minimally processed foods.
 It also involves being mindful of how much fat, salt, and sugar you eat.
 You will prioritize vegetables, fruits, whole grains, and lean proteins, but there isn’t one way to approach it.
 Unlike other diets that have a clear roadmap and specific foods, clean eating is more of an ideology.
 It’s flexible without being overly restrictive.
-And, the best part is many of its principles will be familiar to you if you use Noom.
+The best part is that many of its principles will be familiar to you if you use Noom.

 Clean eating aligns nearly perfectly with Noom’s innovative color system, which categorizes foods based on their caloric and nutrient density.
 Here’s a rundown if it’s new to you:

-• Green foods are the least calorie-dense and packed with essential nutrients.
+- Green foods are the least calorie-dense and packed with essential nutrients.
 These will typically form the foundation of a clean eating plan.
 Think oatmeal, spinach, and apples.

-• Yellow foods, like avocado and cottage cheese, are still nutritious but you won’t want to overdo them due to their calorie density.
+- Yellow foods, like avocado and cottage cheese, are still nutritious, but you won’t want to overdo them due to their calorie density.

-• Orange foods are the ones you want to eat sparingly because they are higher in calories and generally lower in nutrients.
+- Orange foods are the ones you want to eat sparingly because they are higher in calories and generally lower in nutrients.
 Limit your pizza, cookies, cakes, and other high-fat or sugary foods.

 By incorporating a variety of healthy foods into your diet, you’re not just eating clean—you’re setting yourself up for long-term health success.

-Clean eating terms you need to know
+What is clean eating: Terms you need to know

 In addition to knowing what clean eating is, it helps to understand the terms we use to define it.
 Here are the words you should be familiar with:

-• Whole foods: These are foods that are as close to their natural state as possible, like a fresh apple or brown rice.
+- Whole foods: These are foods that are as close to their natural state as possible, like a fresh apple or brown rice.

-• Nutrient-dense foods: These foods pack a big nutritional punch for their calorie count, like a handful of spinach or a serving of salmon.
+- Nutrient-dense foods: These foods pack a big nutritional punch for their calorie count, like a handful of spinach or a serving of salmon.

-• Minimally-processed foods: This group includes foods that have been slightly altered for convenience but still retain most of their natural nutrients.
+- Minimally-processed foods: This group includes foods that have been slightly altered for convenience but still retain most of their natural nutrients.
 Baby carrots or roasted nuts are good examples.

-• Ultra-processed foods: Foods that have undergone significant processing and contain many added ingredients, usually making them unrecognizable from their raw ingredients.
+- Ultra-processed foods: Foods that have undergone significant processing and contain many added ingredients, usually making them unrecognizable from their raw ingredients.
 Examples include a bag of cheesy puffs or a burger from a fast food restaurant.

-• Artificial ingredients: These are synthetic substances added to foods for various purposes, like flavoring, coloring, or preserving.
+- Artificial ingredients: These are synthetic substances added to foods for various purposes, like flavoring, coloring, or preserving.
 Aspartame, nitrates, or red dye #40 are some examples.
 Usually, they don’t provide any nutritional benefits.

 Unlike diet plans that focus on calorie counting or eliminating foods, clean eating is about being more aware of the foods you choose to eat and aiming for quality.
 Clean eating also allows for flexibility and can be adapted to various dietary preferences.
 Sounds a lot like Noom, doesn’t it?